kintoandar/git-hooks/README.md

 ## pre-commit hooks

 ### github_email_verify.sh
-Assumes you are using your private email as the global git configuration.
+Allows changing the user email or proceed with the global configured one before committing to github.
-Allows changing the local user email or proceeding with the private one, before the commit.
+> Assumes you are using your private email as the global git configuration.

 #### Install
 ```